 3. Who are dual eligible beneficiaries?

 Dual eligible beneficiaries are individuals who qualify for both Medicare and Medi-Cal.
 In California, as many as seven in ten dual eligibles are age 65 and older, and most are women.
 Approximately one in three are younger people with disabilities.
-California has about 1.1 million of dual eligible beneficiaries, including XX in the seven CCI counties.

 4. What are the goals of California’s Cal MediConnect program?